CoderYUI/CodeVerse/README.md

 ## Architecture

-SAARTHI follows a modern microservices architecture with the following components:
+NyayaCop follows a modern microservices architecture with the following components:

 The architecture includes:
 - A React-based frontend deployed on Vercel